jejacks0n/activeexperiment/README.md

 end
 ```

-This experiment can be generated using the rails generator:
+This experiment can be generated using the Rails generator:

 ```bash
 rails generate experiment my_experiment red blue
 ```

-Run the experiment anywhere in the application by providing a context:
+Run the experiment anywhere in the application by providing it a context:

 ```ruby
 MyExperiment.run(current_user) # => "red" or "blue"
 ```

-Run the experiment using local scope and helpers to override default variant behaviors:
+The experiment can also be run using local scope and helpers to override the default variants:

 ```ruby
 MyExperiment.run(current_user) do |experiment|